david-a-wheeler/spdx-tutorial/README.md

 SPDX license identifiers never contain a space.
 SPDX licenses use case-insensitive matching, however, people are encouraged to provide and display the mixed-case forms where reasonable.
 In URLs people are encouraged to support both mixed-case and lower-case forms; if that's impractical, convert to lower case (to support case-insensitive matching).

 The [SPDX license list](https://spdx.org/licenses/) has a much more complete list of SPDX license identifiers, and is occasionally updated with new ones.
-SPDX can also reference licenses not on the list, but in many cases that isn't necessary.

 ## SPDX license expressions